OnionIoT/Onion-Docs/Omega2/Projects/wireless-tools/mobile-samba-server.md

 smbpasswd -a root
 ```

 This utility will create a `root` Samba account associated with the `root` account of the operating system.
-You'll be prompted to enter a new password.
+You'll be prompted to enter a new password for use with Samba.

 #### 6. Applying our changes